gianlazz/Lazztech.Cloud/GianDevNotes.md

 Got the test explorer working today with xUnit project via workspace settings.

 I'm giving IFileServices the responsabilities that IImageDirectoriesFinder had and removing IImageDirectoriesFinder.

+What is this:

+Failed to start debugger: "System.InvalidOperationException: Debug session already started.\n at

+`cmd + shift + p` then reloading the window seems to have fixed this.